MaksimDzhangirov/backendBankExample/docs/part35-eng.md

 will sign the provided nonce with its private key.
 Once it has completed these steps, it notifies the CA that it's ready to complete validation.
 Then it's the CA's job to check that the challenges have been satisfied.
-It will verify the sinature of the nonce, and will attempt to download the file from the specified path on the web server, and make sure that the file has the expected content.
+It will verify the signature of the nonce, and will attempt to download the file from the specified path on the web server, and make sure that the file has the expected content.